Skip to main content

 observerModeoptional

-A boolean value controlling Observer mode .
-Turn it on if you handle purchases and subscription status yourself and use Adapty for sending subscription events and analytics.
+A boolean value controlling Observer mode.
+Turn it on if you handle purchases and subscription status yourself, and use Adapty for sending subscription events and analytics.
 The default value is false.

 🚧 When running in Observer mode, Adapty SDK won't close any transactions, so make sure you're handling it.

-An identifier of a user in your system.
-We send it with subscription and analytical events, so we can match events to the right user profile.
-You can also find customers using the customerUserId in the Profiles section.
+customerUserIdoptionalAn identifier of the user in your system.
+We send it in subscription and analytical events, to attribute events to the right profile.
+You can also find customers by customerUserId in the Profiles and Segments menu.

 Set up the logging system